 What’s next for you?
 What are you looking for to achieve?

-Something I am looking to “achieve” is balance, and a life that is more about living, and less about having to do this or that in order to feel accomplished and fulfilled.
-I’m not someone that will say just live in the moment purely, I think goals are important, and help to encourage us to continue the cycle forward and cultivate growth, but it’s also easy to become a slave to this, particularly when you run your own business.
+Something I am looking to “achieve” is balanced, and a life that is more about living, and less about having to do this or that in order to feel accomplished and fulfilled.
+I’m not someone that will say just live in the moment purely, I think goals are important and help to encourage us to continue the cycle forward and cultivate growth, but it’s also easy to become a slave to this, particularly when you run your own business.

-That was one of the main reasons I did this trip, to just be, to recharge, get inspired, and drop judgement on myself.
-When I’ve gotten a rush of inspiration, I’ve put my head into my art and business, and plugged away happily, but when I’ve been uninterested and un-inspired, I’ve taken time to just read or write, or sit with my flatmates in Berlin with no aim in mind to do anything.
+That was one of the main reasons I did this trip, to just be, to recharge, get inspired, and drop judgment on myself.
+When I’ve gotten a rush of inspiration, I’ve put my head into my art and business, and plugged away happily, but when I’ve been uninterested and uninspired, I’ve taken time to just read or write, or sit with my flatmates in Berlin with no aim in mind to do anything.
 Sadly enough, this is rare for me back home.
-I cant remember the last time I would just read a book for the sake of wanting to, or not feel the need to have an activity or purpose to be with others when I knew there was always work I could be doing.
+I can’t remember the last time I would just read a book for the sake of wanting to, or not feel the need to have an activity or purpose to be with others when I knew there was always work I could be doing.

 I’m in this bizarre transitional period, as I realize it’s not just a temporary move I will be making – but my time in Halifax has come to an end with no reason to come back in sight.
 I’m not going away for any purpose besides following my gut in what I need to feel fulfilled.
 Halifax will always be a wonderful place to come back to visit, but as for now, I’m starting a new chapter.
 As my dad and I would always say every morning before he left for work, “to infinity and beyond”.